merefield/discourse-chatbot/README.md

 You can prompt the bot to respond by replying to it, or @ mentioning it.
 You can set how far the bot looks behind to get context for a response.
 The bigger the value the more costly will be each call.

 There's a floating quick chat button that connects you immediately to the bot.
-Its styling is a little experimental (modifying some z-index values of your base forum on mobile) and it may clash on some pages.
 This can be disabled in settings.
-PR welcome to improve how it behaves.
+You can choose whether to load the bot into a 1 to 1 chat or a Personal Message.

+Now you can choose your preferred icon (default :robot: ) or if setting left blank, will pick up the bot user's avatar! :sunglasses:

+And remember, you can also customise the text that appears when it is expanded by editing the locale text using Admin -> Customize -> Text `chatbot.`

 # Uninstalling the plugin

-Due to recent efforts to simplify the plugin, the only step necessary to remove it is to delete the clone statement from your `app.yml`.
+The only step necessary to remove it is to delete the clone statement from your `app.yml`.

 **Disclaimer**: I'm *not* responsible for what the bot responds with.
 Consider the plugin to be at Beta stage and things could go wrong.
 It will improve with feedback.
 But not necessarily the bots response :rofl:  Please understand the pro's and con's of a LLM and what they are and aren't capable of and their limitations.
 They are very good at creating convincing text but can often be factually wrong.